-Antipredation mechanisms
+Antipredation Mechanisms

 Nearly all organisms are at risk of being eaten.
-As such, plants and animals have evolved diverse mechanisms to avoid becoming 0's in our survival data sets.
-These include morphological defenses, such as plant spines and turtle shells, and behavioral defenses, such as opossums and snakes playing dead or Yellowstone elk avoiding areas of high risk.
+Plants and animals have evolved diverse mechanisms to avoid becoming 0's in our survival data sets.
+These include morphological defenses, such as plant spines and turtle shells, and behavioral defenses, such as opossums and snakes playing dead or elk avoiding areas of high risk.
 I'm interested in understanding how interactions between predators and prey shape defense mechanisms, what costs (e.g., mating or foraging opportunities) prey animals incur as a result, and how prey behavior can inform our understanding of predator ecology.

 Parental Investment and Life-History Strategies